sirpaulmcd/sirpaulmcd.github.io/markdown/projects/horse-or-human-cnn.md

 <p align="center">
     <img src="/assets/images/horse-or-human-cnn/failed-prediction.png" alt="failed-prediction.png">
 </p>

-Upon closer invesitvation, it can be seen that this horse has its body directly facing the camera.
+Upon closer investigation, it can be seen that this horse has its body directly facing the camera.
 As a result, its legs align such that it appears almost bipedal.
 After seeing this special case, it is easy to understand why this simple CNN would wrongly classify this image.
-​

 ## Conclusion
 This was my first attempt at creating a convolutional neural network.
 It was fun but I'd definitely change some things moving forward.